r41k0u/PegaCHESS/README.md

 - React based frontend for a 3D chess app that uses smart contracts to allow staking and much more on live games!
 - Demo link : https://youtu.be/yew42WeQ9-g
 - Uses React Three Fiber (an abstraction of ThreeJS for React) to render the 3D scenes.
-- Was a [submission](https://devfolio.co/submissions/dachess-e961) for the Buidlit hackathon by Polygon.
+- Was a [submission](https://devfolio.co/submissions/dachess-e961) for the Ethernals hackathon.
 - Connect to Mumbai testnet to play
 # Screenshots